PSLmodels/Tax-Calculator/CONTRIBUTING.md

     $ py.test -m "not requires_pufcsv and not pre_release" -n4
     ```
     If you do have a copy of the `puf.csv` file used by Tax-Calculator,
-    then on the second line above omit the 'not requires_pufcsv and'
+    then on the second line above omit the `not requires_pufcsv and`
     expression so as to execute `py.test -m "not pre_release" -n4`.

     If all the tests pass, you're good to go.
 If they don't pass, enter